teambit/bit/README.md

 </p>

 </div>
-Bit is a code component manager written in JavaScript yet designed to be language agnostic.
+Bit is a distributed and a virtual code component repository designed to be language agnostic.
 It helps make code components reusable across repositories with zero initial configuration and without duplicating code or maintaining different boilerplates for each package.

-Bit stores, organizes and manages your components end-to-end.
+Bit stores, organizes and tests your components end-to-end.
 Specially built for small components, it comes with a fast export and modification, simplified versioning, faster on-export dependency management, a semantic search engine and even component CI with build and test execution in an isolated environment.
 You can create a Bit scope anywhere or connect scopes together to form a distributed network.

 <p align="center">